ansys/pydyna/doc/source/getting-started/SERVER_SOLVER_README.rst

        dyna.push("./output/ball_plate.k")        # push an input file
        dyna.start_locally(input = "ball_plate.k",nproc=1)

 #.
-The function of DynaSolver() can start the solver server automatically.
+The function of DynaSolver() can download and start the solver server automatically.